 Applying for a TRP at a Canadian Visa Office (Pre-Approval)

-Use the Admissibility Screener to understand your inadmissibility tier before preparing your TRP application.
+Use the Admissibility Explorer to understand your inadmissibility tier before preparing your TRP application.

 Criminal Rehabilitation under IRPA s.36(3)(c) permanently resolves criminal inadmissibility.
 Once approved, you can enter Canada freely without needing a TRP for each trip.
 However, to be eligible you must have completed all sentence conditions: